 The role of the Clinical Trials Conduct Unit (CTCU) is to conduct clinical studies in a professional manner, in compliance with European Directives, regulations and Good Clinical Practice – GCP).
 These clinical studies are carried out in collaboration with pharmaceutical firms and/or academic partners.
 The Institut Bordet also implements its own clinical studies.

 Clinical studies are very closely monitored and must meet the quality criteria essential for ensuring that patients who participate in the studies are protected, while also maintaining a very high level of medical care.
-The CTCU and the different medical departments maintain very close links.
-Patient well-being is always our key concern.
+Patient well-being is always at the centre of our concerns.
+The link between the CTCU and the various medical departments is very close.
+A specific care unit is devoted solely to welcoming patients included in clinical trials: the Novel Treatment Unit.

 The clinical studies conducted at the Institut Bordet are coordinated by CTCU research physicians and teams.
 These doctors are responsible for monitoring patients and collecting data.